-As you will probably and hopefully be aware, Microsoft are not
+As you will probably and hopefully be aware,

 Why do Microsoft keep changing things?